divyanshusahu/HackThisSite/Javascript/README.md

 Challenge link [here](https://www.hackthissite.org/missions/javascript/7/)

 This is JS Obfuscation.
 I use [this](http://www.dcode.fr/javascript-unobfuscator) online tool to decode.
-After that with the help of the console, i was able to make the code into readable format.
+After that, with the help of the console, i was able to make the code into readable format.

 ```